msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_9_virtual-reality.md

     and return accurate values for skin temperature.
 *   [C-1-14] MUST have an embedded screen, and its resolution MUST be at least 1920 x 1080.
-*   [SR] Are STRONGLY RECOMMENDED to have a display resolution of at least 2560 x 1440.
+*   [C-SR] Are STRONGLY RECOMMENDED to have a display resolution of at least 2560 x 1440.
 *   [C-1-15] The display MUST update at least 60 Hz while in VR Mode.
 *   [C-1-17] The display MUST support a low-persistence mode with ≤ 5 milliseconds